 RV park in California, United States

 Starting an RV park requires more than just a passion for providing unique experiences in proximity to nature.
-The zoning process is the sequence of steps that you need to follow to obtain zoning approval or permission for your RV park and it may vary widely depending on the local government and its policies and procedures.
+The zoning process is the sequence of steps that you need to follow to obtain approval or permission for your RV park and it may vary widely depending on the local government and its policies and procedures.

 Let’s explore all the steps involved in this crucial process: